Sanduni-Ridmika/Booking-app-UI-UX/readME.md

-# UI design for a hotel reservation mobile application using AdobeXD
+# UI design for a hotel booking mobile application using AdobeXD